-Join Paul Nowak for an in-depth discussion in this video Using songs, rhymes, and alliteration, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Using songs, rhymes, and alliteration, part of Learning Study Skills.

 - Have you ever had a song get stuck in your head?…How about this one.…♫ A-B-C-D-E-F-G ♫…You know this song,…and it helped you remember the alphabet.…You learned the alphabet as a song,…because it's easier that way.…In fact, research shows that text associated with music…is easier to remember as a song than as speech.…For example, a study published in…The Journal of Memory and Cognition…showed that people learned a new language more effectively…when they sang the words rather than speaking them.…Keep in mind that some of the world's…greatest works of literature,…such as the Odyssey and the Iliad,…were originally read aloud as songs.…